Kids eh. Look at what they make you give.

 Anyway, earlier in the year I wrote about five things that freak me out since becoming a dad.
 Things that I normally wouldn’t have given a second thought before having kids.
 Things that probably seem completely normal to others.
 Things that fill me with a crippling sense of dread that I would have never have thought possible.

-Have I managed to control these things and effectively manage them?
-No. They are actually more of them.
+Have I managed to control these things and manage them effectively?
+No. There are actually more of them.

 I do not intend on opening a gender debate and Chez Three Time Daddy tries to be a gender-neutral place.
 However, to put it simply, my daughter Roo likes dolls while my sons don’t.